 A beautiful snap of the ghats at night on the occasion of Chhath Puja

-The Chhath Puja is a 4 day long festival, dedicated to the worship of the sun god.
-The devotees pray to them thanking for the life, wealth and health of themselves as well as their family.
+The Chhath Puja is a 4-day festival dedicated to worshipping the sun god.
+The devotees pray to them, thanking them for their life, wealth and health and their families.
 Many also bathe in the holy Ganges river.
 Many devotees also fast during the puja, following the legend of the fast of Rama and Sita to honour the sun god.

 Significance: The festival is dedicated to the worship of the sun god